MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 - Computing real-time results with indexes and materialized views

-- Simulating failure to see active replication in action
+- Using replication to increase fault tolerance

 - Scaling up or down based on computational needs